 Riding around on low tires can be bad for your tires but also your fuel efficiency.
-So to save yourself dollars down the road, be sure to check your tire pressure and top off when needed.
+So to save on gas and make sure you don’t have to constantly buy new tires, be sure to check your tire pressure and top off when needed.

 Where to get free air for tires near me?